dannysu/hakyll-blog/posts/2013-12-15-avidtap-app-with-cordova3.1.markdown

 title: New AvidTap app update based on Cordova 3.1
 tags: Start-up, AvidTap, Android, iOS, iPhone, Cordova, PhoneGap, KitKat, BLE, Bluetooth LE, Bluetooth Smart, iBeacon
 ---
-Here at AvidTap we've been preping a new set of native app updates based on [Cordova][1] 3.1.0 since Oct.
+Here at [AvidTap][5] we've been preping a new set of native app updates based on [Cordova][1] 3.1.0 since Oct.
 I recently unleashed both the Android and iPhone apps last week.
 This new update brings the Bluetooth LE / iBeacon support I talked about before.
 Watch out for us beginning to roll that out to stores in